 - Download our Moving to France Guide (PDF)

-The education system in France may be more complicated than most expats are accustomed to, but it's generally of a high standard.
+The education system in France may be more complicated than expats are accustomed to, but it’s generally of a high standard.
 There are a variety of school types in France, including public, private, bilingual and international schools.
-Parents will need to consider the language barrier, cost and curriculum before deciding which type of institution will be best for their children.
+You’ll need to consider the language barrier, cost and curriculum before deciding which type of institution will be best for your children.

 Public schools in France

-Education in France is highly centralised, with most public and private schools following the national curriculum mandated by the Ministry of Education.
-Public school in France is free for citizens and those who can show proof of residence in the form of a signed lease or a utility bill.
+French education is highly centralised, with most private and public schools in France following the national curriculum mandated by the Ministry of Education.
+Public schools in France are free for citizens and those who can show proof of residence in the form of a signed lease or a utility bill.
 Public school attendance is based on catchment areas.

-School attendance is compulsory for students between six and 16, but parents often enrol their children in a maternelle (kindergarten) from the age of two.
+School attendance is compulsory for students between the ages of 3 and 16, but you can often enrol your children in a maternelle (kindergarten) from the age of two.
 Children generally spend two or three years at this level before advancing.

 As in most destinations, schooling standards can vary immensely from one neighbourhood or city to the next.
 Certain public schools in France run a curriculum geared towards teaching French to non-Francophone students, known as a Section Internationale, to eventually integrate these students into the French system.
+This programme typically offers about 6 hours of English instruction weekly, including English Language & Literature, Science and Geography.
 Few primary schools offer this programme.
-It's largely reserved for middle and high schools in France's large cities.
+It’s largely reserved for middle and high schools in France’s large cities.

 Private schools in France

 Private schools in France are either state sponsored or privately funded.
 These tend to afford smaller class sizes, more individualised instruction, better facilities and improved access to teachers.
-Most private schools in France are Catholic, meaning that the curriculum incorporates a faith-based value system.
+About 95 percent of private schools in France are Catholic, meaning that the curriculum incorporates a faith-based value system.

-French is the primary teaching language in most private schools, but expats will find that there are more bilingual options in this category than in public schooling.
+French is the primary teaching language in most private schools, but you’ll find more bilingual options in this category than in public schooling.
 Private schools are also more likely to make an effort to hold special classes for non-Francophone students.
 Parent associations tend to be stronger and more prevalent in private schools.

 Admission requirements and tuition fees of private schools in France may vary considerably.
 Proof of residence is not usually required, but some schools may request previous school records and entrance exams.
+Due to high demand, early application is advisable.
 Tuition for state-sponsored schools is generally significantly less than that of privately funded schools.

 International schools in France

-There are many international schools in France, though most are located in large commercial centres such as Paris.
-These schools generally either uphold the teaching language and curriculum of an expat's home country, or subscribe to the International Baccalaureate curriculum and teach in English.
+There are many international schools in France, although most are located in large commercial centres such as Paris.
+Some notable options can be found in other cities, including Lille and Toulouse, as well as along the French Riviera.
+These schools generally either uphold the teaching language and curriculum of your home country or subscribe to the International Baccalaureate curriculum and teach in English.

 While educational standards and school sizes tend to vary, high tuition fees are common.
-Nevertheless, international schools in France are ideal for expat families who would like to maintain consistency in their child's education, who plan to stay in France for a short time, or who have high-school-aged children looking to attend university in their home country.
+Nevertheless, international schools in France are ideal if you plan to stay in France and would like to maintain consistency in your child’s education for a short time.
+They’re also preferable if you have high-school-aged children looking to attend university in your home country.

 Special-needs education in France

-France has fairly adequate infrastructure in place to support children with special needs.
+France has fairly adequate infrastructure in place to support children with special educational needs.
 Both public and private schools in France try to cater for the needs of students with special needs through the use of specialist teaching assistants.
-The Maison Départmenetale des Personnes Handicapeés (MDPH) is the organisation charged with evaluating a child's special needs and work with the Commission des Droits et de l'Autonomie des Personnes Handicapeés (CDAPH) to create a personalised learning plan.
+The Maison Départmenetale des Personnes Handicapeés (MDPH) is the organisation charged with evaluating a child’s special needs, and they work with the Commission des Droits et de l’Autonomie des Personnes Handicapeés (CDAPH) to create a personalised learning plan (PPS).

-When it isn’t possible for a special-needs student to adjust to a mainstream school, the options include special schools or private tutors.
-The availability of additional staff and facilities to accommodate special-needs students often depends on the school as well as the area in which it's located.
-Expat parents are most likely to find this type of support at schools in major French cities.
+When a student with special needs can’t adjust to a mainstream school, the options include special schools or private tutors.
+The availability of additional staff and facilities to accommodate students with special educational needs often depends on the school and the area in which it’s located.
+You’re most likely to find this type of support at schools in major French cities.

 Tutors in France